 Jefferson Health’s stroke centers are some of the most advanced and acclaimed centers in the U.S. for the prevention, diagnosis, treatment and research of stroke.
 We are also home to the largest facility dedicated to the care of acute stroke in Delaware Valley.

 Our dedicated and highly skilled, multidisciplinary stroke teams provide the finest services for even the most complex cases, spanning our expertise across the greater Philadelphia area.
-Make an appointment with our experts today.

 - Sudden numbness, paralysis, or weakness of face, arm or leg, especially on one side of the body

 - Sudden confusion, difficulty speaking or understanding simple statements

 - Sudden blurred or decreased vision, trouble seeing in one or both eyes

 - Severe, unexplainable headache, often described as the worst of your life